Disembleergon/NL2_Control-Panel/README.md

 ![peview](https://github.com/Disembleergon/NL2_Control-Panel/blob/master/settings_preview.png)

-To use the Control Panel, you have to download the LTS version of NodeJS on your PC: https://nodejs.org/en/
+To use the Control Panel, you have to download the LTS version of NodeJS on your PC:<br>
+https://nodejs.org/en/

 ### How it works